korintje/ase_slab_gen/README.md

 Although ASE provides basic tools for generating crystal slabs, users may encounter several issues:

 - **Incomplete Surface Enumeration**: ASE may not generate all symmetry-inequivalent surface terminations for a given Miller index.
+- **Cannot use primitive cells**: ASE's surface() function can only use conventional cells, not primitive cells.
 - **Unstable or Unphysical Slabs**: The resulting slabs may sometimes be chemically or structurally unstable.
 - **Manual Adsorbate Placement**: Accurately placing adsorbates on arbitrary surfaces often requires tedious manual adjustments, especially for non-standard structures.